 Following her completion of the Denver Publishing Institute after graduation, Danielle began interning at Writers House.
 While there, she realized she wanted to put her English degree and love of the written word to work at a literary agency.
 She worked as a full-time assistant for three years, and continues to help keep the New Leaf offices running smoothly in her role of Coordinator of Team and Client Services.
 In her downtime, she can be found with a cup of tea, a bar of chocolate, or really good book … sometimes all together.

 Query Danielle at: email@example.com

 The word Query must be in the subject line, plus the agent’s name; eg: Subject: Query, Danielle Barthel.
 You may include up to five double-spaced pages in the body of the email.
 No attachments.

-makes me think in new ways.
+Jackie Lindert, associate agent: Jackie says she’s “looking for a unique voice, one that feels fresh and different and makes me think in new ways.
 Regardless of genre, those are the books I can’t get out of my head, and the ones I want to share.”

 More generally, she’s seeking YA and upmarket adult projects, with bonus points for political undertones.
 She is looking for voice-driven fiction and narrative non-fiction for adults and teens, especially stories featuring underrepresented characters and topics.
 She has a soft spot for history or anything featuring a strong female lead.

 Jackie earned her B.A. in English in her home state of Wisconsin before trekking to Colorado to attend the Denver Publishing Institute.
 Her first job in publishing was in subsidiary rights at Penguin Random House, following an internship at none other than New Leaf Literary.
 After assisting the agency’s literary department for two years, Jackie now works directly with lead agent Joanna Volpe and is happily building her own list.